 Junior Ranger Program

-Some winter activities require the use of a thermometer and hand lens, so make sure you ask to check out a Junior Ranger Snowpack.
+If you visit Yellowstone in winter and participate in the junior ranger program, Winter Junior Rangers are awarded a snowflake patch.
+Some winter activities require the use of a thermometer and hand lens, so ask to check out a Junior Ranger Snowpack.
 Snowpacks are available at both the Mammoth and Old Faithful visitor centers and snowshoes may be checked out in Mammoth.

 Did You Know?

 Prior to the establishment of the National Park Service, the U.S. Army protected Yellowstone between 1886 and 1918.
 Fort Yellowstone was established at Mammoth Hot Springs for that purpose.